bluehabit/BlogPosts/Vanilla-JS/Async.md

 `callbacks` were the original async, but huge nested callbacks become a nightmare.
 A solution to this was `promises`.
-From this we have improvements on promises with es2017 with `async` and `await`
+From this we have improvements on promises with es2017 with `async` and `await`.
+Async/await's main aim tho is to make async functions be like sync functions format-wise